jackjliew/ai-openscale/tutorial.md

 In this tutorial, you will:

 - Provision {{site.data.keyword.Bluemix_notm}} machine learning and storage services, and upload sample data
-- Set up a Watson Studio project, and run a Python notebook to create, train and deploy a machine learning model
+- Set up a Watson Studio project, and create, train and deploy a machine learning model
-- Run Python notebooks to create data to monitor
 - Configure and explore trust, transparency and explainability monitoring for your model

 ## Provision {{site.data.keyword.Bluemix_notm}} Services